Bottom line recommendation:

 VVS diamonds are considered a premium product; we are talking about big bucks here.
 This comprehensive guide will cover everything you need to know about VVS diamonds.
 After reading this, you’ll be able to buy your diamond confidently and make the right choice.

-what does VVS mean?
+What does VVS mean?

 The acronym VVS stands for “Very, Very Slightly” included.
 Think about it.
 Most diamonds are dirty and carry many inclusions, such as this I1 diamond.
 In fact, only about 20% of mined diamonds are suitable for jewelry; the remainder is sold for industrial applications.
 It’s rare to find a diamond with no inclusions, which is why VVS diamonds are precious and considered a premium product.
 Take 5 seconds and try to spot the inclusion of this diamond.
 Did you find it?
 If you find the inclusion within the first 5 seconds, congrats!
 You have a good eye.